ON THIS PAGE

 modelpathThe model file path.

 xmlpathThe XML file path.
-Only for conversion from OpenVINO IR
+Only for conversion from OpenVINO IR.

 binopts["input_bin"]The BIN file path.
 Only for conversion from OpenVINO IR.